5anji/FLFA_Labs/reports/report2.md

     return true;
 }
 ```

 Iteratively, check the values, and drop an "false" if this finds the repeated key.

 In my case the language is Deterministic.

+How it works... it visits all pairs of keys & values, and if it founds a repetition, it will drop false, otherwise - true.

+After that we convert the NFA to DFA, by the following algorithm:

+1) Convert the given NFA to its equivalent transition table
+2) Create the DFA’s start state
+3) Create the DFA’s transition table
+4) Create the DFA’s final states
+5) Simplify the DFA
+6) Repeat steps *3-5* until no further simplification is possible